Enjoying retirement but looking to top up your pension pot?

 Obviously, you will have to check the tax implications of doing so but, as long as you stay within the rules, you can still supplement your pension with these money-making ideas.

 If you don’t fancy a return to the world of work quite yet, there are still other ways to generate extra income.

-If you’ve got a spare room going free and would enjoy the company, why not rent out a room to a paying lodger?
+If you’ve got a spare room going free and are comfortable doing so during the pandemic, why not rent out a room to a paying lodger?